European Master's degree CHARM-EU "Global challenges for sustainability" - new extended version in 2025

 What opportunities are there?

-The degree takes place over a year and a half, i.e. three semesters (see details below), and will offer numerous opportunities for mobility, enabling students to study in at least three of the partner universities during the course.
+The degree takes place over two years, i.e. four semesters, and offers numerous opportunities for mobility, enabling students to study at several partner universities during the course.
+At least one semester's mobility in one of the alliance's universities is compulsory.

 1st half-year